 Private Flood Insurance and Reauthorization of the NFIP

-Since the National Flood Insurance Program (NFIP) originally expired on September 30, 2017 the NFIP has received seven short-term reauthorizations, including December 8, December 22, January 19, February 8, March 23, July 31 and November 30.
-The insurance and banking industries are supportive of a long-term extension to the NFIP that includes the Flood Insurance Market Parity and Modernization Act (H.R.1422/S.563), which revises the federal definition of private flood insurance.
-Revisions are necessary to amend the current definition to ensure eligible surplus lines and other private insurers’ private market solutions and alternatives are available to consumers in need of unique and complex flood risks and that the policies are accepted by lenders.
-Congress has not yet determined how the highly indebted program should be reformed, and when or if the program will receive a long term extension, but given the many states being impacted by flooding, it remains a top priority and a hot issue in Congress.
+Since the National Flood Insurance Program (NFIP) originally expired on September 30, 2017 the NFIP has received 14 short-term reauthorizations.
+The insurance and real estate industries are supportive of a long-term extension to the NFIP that includes the National Flood Insurance Program Reauthorization Act of 2019 (H.R.
+3167), which addresses facilitating a more robust private flood insurance market.
+It is not yet known when or if the program will receive a long-term extension, but given the many states being impacted by flooding, it remains a top priority and a hot issue in Congress.